oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 done in the context of *node representations*.
 This means that when finding candidates for fulfilling a dangling requirement, the TOSCA processor must consider node representations rather than the templates from which these representations were created.
-TOSCA processors can take representations created from multiple service templates into account when fulfilling requirements, or they can attempt to use representations for external resources managed in an inventory.
-Either way, requirement fulfillment results in relationships that are established across service template boundaries.
+When fulfilling requirements, template directives to the TOSCA processor can be used to specify if the target candidates are template-internal node representations, or external representations created from multiple service templates, or representations for external resources managed in an inventory.
+Thus, requirement fulfillment may result in relationships that are established across service template boundaries.

 Requirements and capabilities are modelled by annotating node types